csswizardry/csswizardry.github.com/_posts/2016-10-23-improving-perceived-performance-with-multiple-background-images.md

 </figure>

-The image isn’t actually content-critical, so it doesn’t matter that it hasn’t loaded, but—whilst probably better looking than my face—it’s still pretty
+The image isn’t actually content-critical, so it doesn’t matter that it hasn’t loaded, but — whilst probably better looking than my face — it’s still pretty
 jarring: it’s just a big, flat, soulless lump of colour.
 How can we improve it?

 ## CSS Gradients and Multiple Backgrounds